Mammoth Cave, Kentucky

 The historic entrance to Mammoth Cave, as seen from the inside

-I spent the morning at a coffee shop in Cave City, drinking a chai latte.
+I spent the morning at a coffee shop in Cave City, drinking a chai latte and finishing up the last of my work before I logging off for six weeks.
 I could have been back at home, hanging out at my usual breakfast spot on Main Street.
 The world felt normal.

 The view during the start of the historic cave tour

-In the afternoon I took a guided tour of Mammoth Cave, the longest cave in the world at 426 miles long.
+In the afternoon I took a guided tour of Mammoth Cave, the longest cave in the world.
 I learned about pioneers - or rather, the enslaved African Americans they leased to conduct the grueling work - sourcing saltpeter for gunpowder during the war of 1812.
-While that alone seemed like ancient history, we learned that nearly 4,800 years prior, Native Americans had explored the cave, mining gypsum for 3,000 years for reasons that are now unknown to us.
+A child in front of me repeatedly poked at his teenage brother who barked at him to stop while the tour guide explained that nearly 4,800 years prior, Native Americans had explored the cave, mining gypsum for 3,000 years for reasons that are now unknown to us.

 Toward the midpoint of the tour, after making our way through “Fat Man’s Misery,” a tight section of the cave that takes either a small or brave person to maneuver, we reached “Level 5,” which sits 310 feet below the surface.
-One level below, the Green River - one of the rivers that has spent more than 10 million years carving out the cave - could be found running through.
-Our tour guide shared, “The Green River goes out to the Ohio River, to the Mississippi River, to the Gulf of Mexi- I mean, Gulf of America.”
+One level below, the Green River - which has spent more than 10 million years carving out the cave - could be found running through.
+“The Green River goes out to the Ohio River, to the Mississippi River, to the Gulf of Mexi- I mean, Gulf of America,” said the tour guide.
 The crowd laughed, me included, though I wasn’t sure which side of the joke we were laughing at.

-My second and final night at Mammoth Cave Camp Ground I bolted awake at 4:30 a.m. from a nightmare.
+My second and final night at Mammoth Cave Camp Ground I bolted awake from a nightmare at 4:30 a.m.
 I dreamt that I went to sleep in my tent at my campsite, only to wake up in my tent but in a faraway and unfamiliar place that someone else had moved me to.
-In the dream I felt drugged and repeatedly asked where I was, and the man who had moved me continued to dodge the question, making me feel increasingly trapped, the walls of the tent moving in and getting smaller.
-I dreamt this same dream what felt like 20 times in a row.
+In the dream I felt drugged and repeatedly attempted to ask where I was, and the man who had moved me continued to dodge the question, making me feel increasingly trapped, the walls of the tent moving in and getting smaller.
+I dreamt this same dream in a loop for what felt like eternity.

-I sat up and looked out the mesh at the front of my tent at Darla’s nose, but could see nothing other than the reflection of the moon through the trees on her windshield.
+I sat up and touched the tip of my nose to the mesh of my tent, holding my breath, looking out at Darla’s nose.
+I could see nothing other than the reflection of the moon through the trees on her windshield.
 The scratching became more incessant.

-I felt frozen, my legs as heavy as stone under my sleeping bag.
+I was frozen, my legs as heavy as stone under my sleeping bag.
 For nearly 10 minutes I sat listening, imagining what, or who, might be on the other side of my car.
+Then in a singular moment I found the momentum to grab my bear spray and exit the tent.

 Nothing.